So you’ve decided you like the idea of a juice cleanse but are not sure it’s for you? How long should you actually do a juice cleanse?

 How To Cleanse

-On the run up to your cleanse it’s really important to prepare your body for the change diet.
-For 1-3 days pre cleanse make sure you eat plain, nutritious whole foods.
+On the run up to your cleanse it’s really important to prepare your body for the change to a mroe balanced diet.
+For 1-3 days pre cleanse make sure you eat plain, nutritious whole foods, avoid too much alcohol and have plenty of diety fibre.
+Detoxification diets can be hard going so give yourself the best chance.

 Cut out processed food, fatty and fried foods, starchy/carb loaded foods like bread and pasta and sugary food.
 It’s also a good idea to avoid caffeine and alcohol.